Clive Anderson: Radio

-Anderson presents legal show Unreliable Evidence on BBC Radio 4.
+Anderson presented the legal show Unreliable Evidence on BBC Radio 4, which ran from 2007 until 2019.
 He also covered the Sunday morning 11 a.m. to 1 p.m. show on BBC Radio 2 until the end of January 2008.

-In early 1988, Anderson hosted the original radio version of Whose Line Is It Anyway?, which ran for 6 episodes on BBC Radio 4 before the show moved to television later that year.
+In early 1988, Anderson hosted the original radio version of Whose Line Is It Anyway?, which ran for six episodes on BBC Radio 4 before the show moved to television later that year.

 It was announced in April 2008 that Anderson, who had previously filled in for host Ned Sherrin from 2006 until Sherrin's death in 2007, would be taking over as permanent host of Loose Ends.
 He also hosted six series of Clive Anderson's Chat Room on BBC Radio 2 from 2004 to 2009.
-Anderson has appeared on BBC Radio 4's The Unbelievable Truth hosted by David Mitchell.
+He has appeared on BBC Radio 4's The Unbelievable Truth hosted by David Mitchell.

 Anderson also presented the radio show The Guessing Game on BBC Radio Scotland.
-Anderson has also appeared on BBC Radio 5 Live's Fighting Talk.
+He has also appeared on BBC Radio 5 Live's Fighting Talk.

 Comedy and newspaper writing

 Anderson is a comedy sketch writer who has written for Frankie Howerd, Not the Nine O'Clock News, and Griff Rhys Jones and Mel Smith.
 One of his early comedy writing projects was Black Cinderella Two Goes East with Rory McGrath for BBC Radio 4 in 1978.
-As well as writing comedy, Anderson is also a frequent contributor to newspapers and was a regular columnist for The Sunday Correspondent.
+As well as writing comedy, Anderson is a frequent contributor to newspapers and was a regular columnist for The Sunday Correspondent.

 Personal life

 Anderson lives in Highbury, north London, with his consultant wife, Jane Anderson, a physician who has spent her career in managing HIV/AIDS.
 The couple have three children.

-He supports Arsenal, and Rangers football teams.
-He is President of the Woodland Trust and became Vice Patron of the Solicitors' Benevolent Association, a registered charity.
+He supports Arsenal and Rangers football teams.
+He is president of the Woodland Trust and vice patron of the Solicitors' Benevolent Association, a registered charity.

 Awards

 The show Whose Line is it Anyway? won a BAFTA award in 1990.
 Later, Anderson won both the "Top Entertainment Presenter" and "Top Radio Comedy Personality" at the British Comedy Awards in 1991.
-In 2023 he was made an Honorary Fellow of Selwyn College, Cambridge.
+In 2023 he was made an honorary fellow of Selwyn College, Cambridge.